UMKC Study Abroad South Africa Global Health and Social

 Post course excursion

-An optional visit to a South African game park,
+excursion to a South African game preserve, to

 be responsible for their own meals.